Sky Studios

 Sky Studios is a production company founded by Sky in June 2019 with assets from the now defunct Sky Vision.
 It develops, produces and funds original drama, comedy and documentary, and has investments in a number of production businesses in the UK and US: Love Productions (wholly owned), Blast Films!, Sugar Films, True North Productions, Chrysalis Vision, True to Nature, Longboat Pictures and The Lighthouse in the United Kingdom; Jupiter Entertainment, Talos Films, Znak & Co. and Catalina Content in the United States.

 As part of the launch of Sky Studios, the broadcaster also announced that they would double their spend on original productions to over $1.3 billion over the next five years.

 In September 2019, Sky Studios announced they were launching a US-arm called The Hive, based in New York and Tennessee, utilising expertise from Jupiter Entertainment.
 In December 2021, Sky Studios sold their minority stake in Bad Wolf to Sony Pictures Television.

 Sky Studios Elstree

 In December 2019, Sky announced plans to develop Sky Studios Elstree.
 The facility is being built at Rowley Lane, Borehamwood, located close to the existing Elstree Studios.
-The new studios are expected to open in 2022, and will provide production space for Sky's original content as well as film and TV productions from NBCUniversal, which is owned by Sky's parent company Comcast.
+The final sound stage to be completed was opened by the Duke of Edinburgh in March 2023 and the completion of the whole project was celebrated with Pop Up Cinema screenings for local residents in October 2023.
+The studio provides production space for Sky's original content as well as film and TV productions from NBCUniversal, which is owned by Sky's parent company Comcast.